datagrok-ai/public/help/access/data-connection-credentials.md

 # Credentials

 Any used data source requires authentication to access the data.
-Credentials (logins, passwords, etc) can be specified directly (Manually) or through integrating with secret manager services storing these credentials.
+Credentials (logins, passwords, etc) can be specified directly (Manual) or through integrating with secret manager services storing these credentials.

 #### Option "Manually"